 Before WWI they were on top of the world.
-The North German Lloyd company was founded in Bremen in 1857 and developed into one of the two most important German shipping companies of the late 19th and early 20th centuries.
-Operating out of Bremen, it became the primary means of transporting German emigrants to America, and also was instrumental in… Continue reading The resilience of this company is reflected in it’s amazing history
+The North German Lloyd company, NDL, was founded in Bremen in 1857 and developed into one of the two most important German shipping companies of the late 19th and early 20th centuries.
+Operating out of Bremen, it became the primary means of transporting German emigrants to America, and also was instrumental… Continue reading Norddeutscher Lloyd of Bremen was the primary means of transporting German emigrants to America

 This vintage world map shows the wide dispersion of 100 million Germans around the world.
 Of course most, 83 million, lived in Germany...at that time a much larger country than the Germany of today... but the remaining 17 million were widely spread out all over the globe... in the U.S. (9 million), Brazil (620,000), Canada… Continue reading People with German Heritage…where did 100 million Germans live in 1930?

 The only German officer in the Revolutionary War that normally comes to mind is Baron von Steuben, the Prussian officer who trained the Continental Army and later became Washington’s Chief of Staff.
 But we should also be aware of Johann von Kalb, a German soldier from Bavaria who learned to speak English and French and… Continue reading French officer Baron deKalb was actually a German born in Bavaria…he helped Americans win the Revolutionary War

 In a previous posting, I briefly mentioned a German American who was the maternal grandfather of the first Speaker of the House, Frederick Muhlenberg.
 Now I will relate the story of how his grandfather arrived in America and some additional details which are quite interesting.
 In 1709...when Conrad was 13 and still lived in Germany...fever… Continue reading Living with Mohawk Indians in America in 1712…that was only one adventure in the life of Conrad Weiser